 Visitors get creative at Harvard Art Museums at Night.
 (Photo: Camila Kelly)

-Whether you’re planning date night, a post-shift cocktail, or you simply need an excuse to get together with friends, the museum turns your visit on its head with an evening of savory bites, local brews and extensive viewings of its 50 galleries housing Rembrandts, Rothkos and more.
+Whether you’re planning date night, a post-shift cocktail or you simply need an excuse to get together with friends, the museum turns your visit on its head with an evening of savory bites, local brews and extensive viewings of its 50 galleries housing Rembrandts, Rothkos and more.

 Harvard Art Museums at Night has been regularly open and free to the public since June 2023, following a successful inaugural pilot event on April 28, 2022.